ManageIQ/manageiq-pods/README.md

 _**As basic user**_

-Login to OSE and create a project
+Login to OpenShift and create a project

 _**Note:**_ This section assumes you have a basic user.